Learning from Anthropic: Nested Skills and Scripts

 ```

-1. Self-contained: Include all dependencies
+1. Self-contained: Include dependencies

-2. Documented: Header comments explain purpose, parameters
+2. Documented: Header comments

-3. Tested: Production-ready code
+3. Tested: Production-ready

 4. Referenced: Skill files tell AI when to use them